-HOMELESS VOICES FOR JUSTICE FOUNDED.
+HOMELESS VOICES FOR JUSTICE FOUNDED

-STONE SOUP DEVELOPED.
+STONE SOUP DEVELOPED

-PREBLE STREET EXPANDS,
+PREBLE STREET EXPANDS

-building a new state-of-the art Resource Center and Teen Center and creating space for a comprehensive homeless healthcare clinic in partnership with the city of Portland.
+Seeing a growing need for services, the agency built a new state-of-the art Resource Center and Teen Center and created space for a comprehensive homeless healthcare clinic in partnership with the City of Portland.

 PREBLE STREET TAKES OWNERSHIP OF THE LIGHTHOUSE SHELTER

-PREBLE STREET WOMEN’S SHELTER CREATED AFTER THE CLOSING OF THE YWCA.
+PREBLE STREET WOMEN’S SHELTER CREATED

-MAINE HUNGER INITIATIVE FORMED.
+MAINE HUNGER INITIATIVE FORMED

 To respond to a systemic crisis that had grown unabated for decades, and was exacerbated by the national recession, Preble Street created the Maine Hunger Initiative to meet immediate food needs, and develop long-term solutions to hunger.

-FLORENCE HOUSE OPENS.
+FLORENCE HOUSE OPENS

-Building on the success of Logan Place, Preble Street once again partnered with Avesta Housing and the Portland Housing Authority to create a second “Housing First” apartment community, this time specifically for women.
+Building on the success of Logan Place, Preble Street once again partnered with Avesta Housing and the Portland Housing Authority to create a second Housing First apartment community, this time specifically for women.
 The goal in creating Florence House was to end chronic homelessness among women in Portland.

-VETERANS HOUSING SERVICES LAUNCHED.
+VETERANS HOUSING SERVICES LAUNCHED

 JOE KREISLER TEEN SHELTER OPENS